loggerhead/Layout/README.markdown

 #Layout

-A sublime text 3 plugin for window's layout.
+A sublime text 3 plugin for layout adjustment of window.

 The idea is stolen from [tmux](https://github.com/ThomasAdam/tmux) and [Origami](https://github.com/SublimeText/Origami).